zampierilucas/whenami/README.md

 2. Create a new project or select an existing one
 3. Enable the Google Calendar API
 4. Create OAuth 2.0 credentials (Desktop application)
-5. Download the credentials and save as `credentials.json` in the project root
+5. Download the credentials and save as `credentials.json` in one of these locations:
+   - `~/.config/whenami/credentials.json` (recommended for system-wide access)
+   - `./credentials.json` (current directory, for project-specific setup)

 The first time you run the tool, it will open a browser window for authentication.
+The authentication token will be saved in `~/.config/whenami/token.json` for future use.

 ## Development